-- 2) The estimated aggregate (5,414,335) does not appear in the left-hand column (the 'Numerator of Percentage' column), so it is necessary to use the figure closest to it, namely 5,000,000. - 3) The coefficient of variation for an estimated aggregate is found by referring to the first non-asterisk entry on that row, namely, 2.5%. - 4) So the approximate coefficient of variation of the estimate is 2.5%.
-The finding that there were 5,414,335 current smokers in the reference period is publishable with no qualifications.
+- 2) The estimated aggregate (5,414,335) does not appear in the left-hand column (the "Numerator of Percentage" column), so it is necessary to use the figure closest to it, namely 5,000,000. - 3) The coefficient of variation for an estimated aggregate is found by referring to the first non-asterisk entry on that row, namely, 2.5%. - 4) So the approximate coefficient of variation of the estimate is 2.5%.
+The finding that there were 5,414,335 (to be rounded according to the rounding guidelines in Section 9.1) current smokers in the reference period is publishable with no qualifications.